TRiO Talent Search

 Talent Search takes students on various campus visits.

-Some of the campuses visited may include: Middle Georgia State University, Mercer University, University of Georgia, Valdosta State University, Georgia State University, University of West Georgia, Georgia Southern University, Albany State University, Morehouse and Spellman Colleges, Clark Atlanta University, Savannah State University, Georgia Southwestern State University, and multiple Community and Technical Colleges throughout the state.
+Some of the campuses visited include Mercer University, University of Georgia, Valdosta State University, Georgia State University, Albany State University, Morehouse and Spelman Colleges, Clark Atlanta University, Savannah State University, Florida State University, Florida A&M, University of Florida, Howard University, and Virginia State University.

 Cultural and Career Trips

-Participants are also given the opportunity to participate in cultural and career trips.
-Examples of cultural experience and career trips include the Rosa Parks Museum, George Washington Carver Museum, Martin Luther King Jr. Center, Birmingham Civil Rights Museum, Huntsville Space Center, CNN Center, Local Television Stations, Kumho Tire Factory, and Irving Tissue Plant.
+Participants are also allowed to participate in cultural and career trips.
+Examples of cultural experience and career trips include the National Museum of African American History and Culture, Washington Monument, Rosa Parks Museum, George Washington Carver Museum, Martin Luther King Jr. Center, and the Georgia Aquarium

 Our Talent Search program also give the opportunity for seniors to take summer trips to places like Gatlinburg, Tennessee; Orlando, Florida; Atlanta, Georgia, and Florida Beaches.